tstillwell/iis-perfkit/README.md

 ## Extending ##

-Add your own sql script by saving a logparser query to `parser-scripts` with a .sql extension.
+Add your own  custom sql script(s) by saving a logparser query to `parser-scripts` with a .sql extension.